|May 27||Guest fishing opens (Memorial Day weekend)|

 |June 24||Fishing Member meeting, Community Building, 10AM - noon|

 |June 29 -July 1||Ramona is closed to fishing, in preparation for the Kids Fishing Contest|

 |Oct 31||Fishing season closes|

-The Board will be hosting a meeting for all initiated and non-initiated fishing members from 10:00 AM-Noon on Saturday June 24th at the Community Building.
+Fishing Member meeting - the Board will be hosting a meeting for all initiated and non-initiated fishing members from 10:00 AM-Noon on Saturday June 24th at the Community Building.
 Topics will include the changes at Nokomis, stocking program, boat storage, construction plans, and an update on Shagwa.
 The board is very interested in feedback from fishing members on any subject related to our fishing program.
 Please join us!

 Shagwa - We kept Shagwa closed this past year and conducted water quality tests at 5 locations every two weeks during the summer through our consultant, Aquatics Associates, Inc. The aerators were left off to help localize the sample results.
 The tests were run on many parameters, but of particular concern is that they showed E.coli was present throughout the summer.
 The level of E. Coli was always well below the State and EPA standard of 126 cfu/100ml, however the level increases from 0-9 in May up to 40 during mid-summer, and then returned to 0-4 by the end of August.
 This indicates the levels increased with cabin usage and that some sewage is entering the lake.
 While this is not at the level to be a human health hazard, it is sufficient to impact the fishery.